w3f/polkadot-wiki/docs/learn-faq.md

 There is no central authority that decides on validators, so there is not per se an _application_ that you can fill out.
-Registering as a validator is permissionless, in order to become one you must only set up a validator node and mark your intention to validate on chain.
+Registering as a validator is permissionless; in order to become one you must only set up a validator node and mark your intention to validate on chain.
 For detailed instruction on how to do this you can consult the [wiki guide](maintain-guides-how-to-validate-kusama.md) on validating for Kusama.